Export sales for these specialized personal care commodities decreased in value by -4.7% from 2019 to 2020.

-From a continental perspective, European countries sold the highest dollar worth of exported beauty and skincare goods during 2019 with shipments valued at $28.4 billion or approaching half (45.6%) of the global total.

-In second place were Asian exporters at 39.6% while 12.4% of worldwide beauty cosmetics and skincare product shipments originated from North America.
+From a continental perspective, European countries sold the highest dollar worth of exported beauty and skincare goods during 2020 with shipments valued at $26.7 billion or 44%) of the global total.
+Close behind in second place were Asian exporters at 43% while 10.7% of related shipments originated from North America.

-Smaller percentages came from sources located in Oceania (1%) led by Australia and New Zealand, Latin America (0.8%) excluding Mexico but including the Caribbean, and Africa (0.6%).
+Smaller percentages came from shippers located in Oceania (1%) led by Australia and New Zealand, Africa (0.6%) and Latin America (0.7%) excluding Mexico but including the Caribbean.

-The 4-digit Harmonized Tariff System code prefix is 3304 for beauty or makeup preparations and preparations for the care of the skin including sunscreen.
+For research purposes, the 4-digit Harmonized Tariff System code prefix is 3304 for beauty or makeup preparations and preparations for the care of the skin including sunscreen.

 Beauty Cosmetics and Skincare Exports by Country